 Lake Tahoe may be one of my favorite places in California, but I still feel like I’m getting to know the area.
 After all, the lake is huge, and one part is different from another — South Lake Tahoe is very different from the west and north shores, which are different from the Nevada side.
 But after visiting pretty often over the last couple of years, we feel more at home and now have our own favorite spots.
-While we’re making plans for a long weekend at Northstar (where I’m working as an ambassador this winter), I thought I’d share some of my favorite discoveries in the North Lake Tahoe area.
+While we’re making plans for a long weekend at Northstar (where I worked as an ambassador this winter), I thought I’d share some of my favorite discoveries in the North Lake Tahoe area.

 S’mores galore at Northstar

 When the temperatures drop in winter, Northstar treats visitors to s’mores.
 Lots and lots of s’mores.
 Every day at 3:30 p.m., s’mores chefs can be found around the Village–try the firepits outside the ice rink first.
 If you get up to the Ritz-Carlton (see below), you can enjoy specialty s’mores made by their marshmologist (!) every evening around 5:00 p.m.
 Find out more about s’mores at Northstar here.